November 3, 2023

 There are many different brands of stamped concrete sealers to choose from.
 Finding the one that will work best for your stamped concrete is what I'll help you figure out.

 Sealing your stamped concrete is a very important step to maintaining its durability and beautiful appearance.

-If your concrete is sealed correctly, it will help protect the stamped concrete from damaging water, chemicals, stains, oil, and freeze/thaw cycles in colder climates.
+If your concrete is sealed correctly, it will help protect it from damaging water, chemicals, stains, oil, and freeze/thaw cycles in colder climates.

-A penetrating sealer does actually penetrate the surface and react chemically with the concrete to protect against moisture and deicing salts.
+A penetrating sealer actually penetrates the surface of the concrete and reacts chemically with the concrete to protect against moisture and deicing salts.

-These prevent rain and moisture absorbtion, allowing water to bead up on the surface.
+This type of sealer prevents rain and moisture absorption, allowing water to bead up on the surface.
 The sealed surface is very easy to clean and stays cleaner longer.

 Penetrating sealers are UV resistant and most allow moisture vapor to escape the concrete.